temporalio/web/README.md

 ### Configuring Authentication (optional)

+> ⚠️ This is currently a beta feature, [please report any and all issues to us!](https://github.com/temporalio/web/issues/new)

 Since v1.2, Temporal Web offers optional Oauth SSO authentication.
 You can enable it by changing the `server/config.yml` file:

 ```yaml